 a recently asystolic patient would still show occasional waves on the screen, a condition also known as Pulseless Electrical Activity - the electrical signal to beat is being generated, but the heart muscle isn't responding anymore.

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.

 open/close all folders

 - In episode eleven of Ef A Tale Of Melodies, Kuze's heart machine beeps and then the Heartwrenchingly sad ending theme plays.
 At the end his machine beeps again and he comes back to life.

 - In Full Metal Panic!: The Second Raid, Gauron flatlines after Sousuke shoots him repeatedly.
 However, the beeping actually starts up again (which lead to many people believing that he had officially achieved immortality).
 Of course, the beeping turns out to be a bomb.

 - In Death Note, Soichiro was lying in the hospital bed and his death was shown by the long beep.

 - In ET The Extra Terrestrial, the fact that the life forces of ET and Elliot have been linked is indicated by electrocardiograms.
 As ET slowly dies, Elliot's own life signs get weaker and weaker.
 In the end, they both get better.

 - In Sliding Doors, this occurs to Helen Quilley in one of the timelines as she dies in James' arms.

 - Happens with Neo in The Matrix and with Trinity in The Matrix Reloaded.
 They both get better.

-- The three Human Popsicle astronauts killed by HAL in 2001: A Space Odyssey flatline.
+- The three Human Popsicle astronauts killed by HAL in Two Thousand One A Space Odyssey flatline.
 They don't get better.
 The computer display changes to "Life Processes Terminated."

 - This also happened to Frank Poole, showing an entire battery of monitors slowly decaying to all flatline.